anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 and logging capabilities can trigger alerts and notifications for appropriate action.
 In general, it is a good practice to have the same security monitoring and auditing capabilities in both production and non-production environements.
-However, we distinguish between requirements for Production Platform (Prod-Platform) and Non-production Platform (NonProd-Platform) as some of the requirements may in practice need to differ, see Sec.
-7.4.5 for the general discussion of this topic.
+However, we distinguish between requirements for Production Platform (Prod-Platform) and Non-production Platform (NonProd-Platform) as some of the requirements may in practice need to differ, see section :ref:`ref_model/chapters/chapter07:security of production and non-production environments` for the general discussion of this topic.
 In the table below, when a requirement mentions only Prod-Platform, it is assumed that this requirement is optional for NonProd-Platform.
 If a requirement does not mention any environment, it is assumed that it is valid for both Prod-Platform and NonProd-Platform.